Donor-Advised Funds Are Catching Up To Foundations As The Most Powerful Givers

 Those growth trajectories, while big, are actually a bit less bombastic than in previous years, where many of the metrics experienced double-digit growth.
 “I think the growth numbers are still incredibly healthy, ” she adds.
 “While we’re leveling off a little bit, I don’t think it’s showing any signs of waning in any significant way which really is not surprising.”
 Most accounts can be managed easily online much like other investments.
 “This is a really easy giving vehicle to use.”

 Today, the average DAF size is about $298,800.
-Givers use the format in all 50 states, primarily in metro areas, notes Heisman, also some state-by-state numbers are skewed because the reflects accounts linked to DAF providers that are located there, whereas the actual account holder might live elsewhere.
+Givers use the format in all 50 states, primarily in metro areas, notes Heisman.
+Some state-by-state numbers are skewed because they reflect accounts linked to DAF providers that are located there, whereas the actual account holder might live elsewhere.
 (NPT’s report used data from IRS filings and disclosures from nearly 1,000 charitable groups that sponsor such funds.)

 As Fast Company reported, recent data from Schwab Charitable might hold some clues about where the money is being spent.
 That group’s top five charitable recipients were Feeding America, Planned Parenthood, Doctors Without Borders, The Salvation Army and the ACLU, with Planned Parenthood rising up a few spots and the ACLU replacing Campus Crusade for Christ atop that group’s largest recipients list.